Spectral Signature Mapping from RGB Imagery for Terrain-Aware Navigation: Limitations and Future Work

 Fig.~\ref{fig:untrained-class} reports the spectral signature predicted by RS-Net for turf terrain, which was not included in the training set.
-The overall spectral shape is preserved, with peaks and dips occurring at similar wavelengths, but the predicted magnitude is consistently biased.
-This indicates a limitation of the current model.
-Although the trend is captured, the prediction is not precisely calibrated for unseen classes.
-To address this, we aim to explore alternate feature extractors beyond DenseNet~\cite{beit} and perform additional tuning on larger and more diverse spectral datasets~\cite{newspec}.
-Additionally, we aim to explore pixel-wise spectral inference~\cite{hyperdrive} in place of the current patch based approach.
-This may lead to more fine grained predictions and improved spatial resolution of terrain estimates.
+The overall spectral shape is preserved, but the predicted magnitude is consistently biased.
+To mitigate this, we plan to investigate vision encoders with richer feature representations, such as Vision Transformer~\cite{beit}, and train on larger and more diverse datasets~\cite{newspec}.

+Instead of relying on a single patch, prediction accuracy may benefit from fusing information across multiple patches or viewpoints.
+This approach can help the model better capture the bidirectional reflectance distribution function (BRDF), which encodes how material properties vary with view and illumination.
+By incorporating such fine-grained physical cues, the model may reduce the discrepancy between predicted and ground truth spectra.